carsonSgit/leetcode/solutions/q1071/q1071_guide.md

 ## Takeaways
 Questions can be misleading/not clearly worded.
 Read the discuss section and look at solutions provided by the community to understand.
+This is also not the best was of solving it, the `Euclidian` algorithm is the proper way but I hadn't learnt of it until now.

 ## Guide (C#)
 1. First we have to verify our edge case, so we check that the strings follow a pattern.